xaviersalazar/trackr/README.md

 ## Stories
 - [x] As a user I would to see my most recent log in the home page
-- [ ] As a user I would see to see all my logs on the home page sorted by date (asc)
+- [x] As a user I would see to see all my logs on the home page sorted by date (desc)
 - [ ] As a user I would like the table of all my logs to be paginated, by 10 per page
 - `logController`, `LogRepo`
 - Pagination class?